TominF6453/gctf2018/README.md

 Body of email is caesar encrypted, find the string similar to CTF{text} and solve the caesar substitution.
 ##### FLOPPY
 foo.ico is hidden zip file, unzip to find driver.txt which contains the CTF{flag}
+##### MOAR
+Connecting gives you a man page, you can use ![command] to execute shell commands and explore the server.
+There's a shell script which prints out the flag.